cboots/DigiRes/README.md

 DigiRes
 =======

-Arduino based digitally controlled resistor array
+Arduino based digitally controlled resistor array.
+Contains all the code and hardware designs needed to recreate the project.